 Major B2B software review platform with expert analysis across 163 categories.
 250K daily newsletter readers.
 100M+ business buyers reached.

+UPDATE (effective starting March 8th 2026): The directory is not responding, Blastra was unable to update/submit listings for several customers.
+We stopped supporting the platform.
 Quite popular directory for SaaS tools.
 It has a developed its own taxonomy with hundreds of categories, supports comparison, features user reviews (sindicated from G2!) and extensive FAQ sections but buyers.
 It has its own scoring methodology, awards and options to increase listing visibility.
 Blastra has stopped supporting it due to lack of support from the SaasWorthy team.

 An established business software directory with more than 300 software categories and almost 50k vendors featured.
 Crozdesk features user reviews, expert reports and regularly nominates vendors on category awards.